-If your LEA contracts with a vendor to provide all IEP/IFSP specialized medical transportation services, you will only report expenditures under "Contract - Transportation Services" and "Contract - Transportation Equipment" on Worksheet E.2.
+If your LEA contracts with a vendor to provide all IEP/IFSP specialized medical transportation services, report expenditures under "Contract - Transportation Services" and "Contract - Transportation Equipment" on Worksheet E.2.

 LEASES/RENTALS

 Report the lease/rental costs and any federal resources received for the cost reporting period.